 NFPT-CPT is geared towards individuals with little to no fitness background.
-While this is great for the beginner CPT, it might be an employer’s second choice to a more educationally-advanced certification.
-However, NFPT-CPTs can quickly add to their value by successfully completing the specializations NFPT provides.
+While this is great for the beginner CPT, it might be an employer’s second choice for more educationally advanced certification.
+However, NFPT-CPTs can quickly add to their value by completing the specializations NFPT provides.

 The Final Word

 The good news is there’s no right or wrong answer to choosing which certification agency suits you best (as long as it’s accredited!).
 Many factors must be taken into consideration, such as your budget, test-taking skills, learning style, recertification requirements, and more.
 Only you can order these according to what you value most, and what’s right for you may not be right for another CPT.

 NFPT has about as many pros as cons.
 NFPT-CPT is a less popular certification, which may result in fewer employment opportunities or less income.
 It’s also an application-style exam that may be difficult to pass without spending a bit more.